Horse trainers train horses for racing, and are responsible for their care at a stable or race track.

 - good communicators

-Horse trainers need to have a good level of fitness and health as the work can be physical and they often work long hours.
+Horse trainers need to have a good level of fitness and health as the work can be physical and involve standing for long hours.

-If you wish to train horses to compete at race meetings, you need to be licensed by the relevant body:
+If you wish to train horses to compete at race meetings, you need to be licensed by the relevant organisation:

 - Harness Racing New Zealand licenses people to train trotters.

-You need to meet standards set down by the racing authority, which include being:
+You need to meet standards set by the recognised racing authorities, which include being:

 - over 18 or 20, depending on the type of licence